 Ironically, manicules now draw as much attention to themselves as to the things they point to, shorthand that they’ve become for an ineffable past we’re constantly reaching for.

-By Alex Teller, Manager of Communications and Editorial Services
+Alex Teller is the former Director of Communications and Editorial Services.